Treatment Updated Medically Reviewed 7 min read

 Is immunotherapy effective as second-line treatment?

-The PEMMELA trial showed pembrolizumab + lenvatinib achieved 60% response rate in patients who progressed after nivolumab + ipilimumab.
-Chemotherapy is also an option if not previously received.
+The PEMMELA trial showed pembrolizumab + lenvatinib achieved a 58% response rate in patients who progressed after platinum-based chemotherapy and had not received immunotherapy.
+Immunotherapy with nivolumab + ipilimumab is also an option for patients who have not received it.

 Should I consider a clinical trial?